-One can spend months or years practicing some breathing techniques, but if his or her automatic (unconscious) breathing pattern (e.g., during sleep) remains the same, there are no improvements in health, symptoms, and quality of life.
-Hence, the goal of correct breathing techniques is to achieve very slow and easy breathing (to breathe less 24/7).
+One can spend months or years practicing some breathing exercises, but if one's automatic (unconscious) breathing pattern (e.g., during sleep) remains the same, there are no improvements in health, symptoms, and quality of life.
+Hence, the goal of correct respiratory exercises is to achieve very slow and easy breathing (to breathe less 24/7).

-There are also some other less known or less common breathing techniques.
+There are also some other less known or less common breathing exercises.
 They include breathing techniques for labor or childbirth (Lamaze breathing techniques), breathing techniques for running, singing, speaking, swimming, meditation, stress, and many others.
 There is even a breathing technique to help horses.
-In addition, there are web pages devoted to reviews of respiratory trainers (such as Powerbreathe, Expand-A-Lung, PowerLung and Ultrabreathe).
-These breathing techniques are used to train inspiratory muscles, but the effects of these devices depend on methods and instructions for their application.
+In addition, there are web pages devoted to reviews of respiratory trainers (such as Powerbreathe, Expand-A-Lung, PowerLung, and Ultrabreathe).
+These respiratory exercises are used to train inspiratory muscles, but the effects of these devices depend on methods and instructions for their application.